AZStudio-inc/dart_combine/README.md

 # Dart Combine

-// Dartで実装されたシンプルなSwift Combine Frameworkのコピー実装です。
 A simple copy implementation of Swift Combine Framework implemented in Dart.

 ## Features

-// dartの`Stream<T>`と異なり、値の変更は同期的に行われます。このためBlocを作成する際に画面のちらつきを抑えることができます。
-- Unlike Dart's `Stream<T>`, value changes are made synchronously.
+Unlike Dart's `Stream<T>`, value changes are made synchronously.
 This allows you to create Blocs without flickering the screen.

 ## Example